Hospital Bag Checklist for Mum, Baby and Partner

 • Relaxing entertainment.
 Pack some things to help you pass the time like a book, magazines, a tablet with movies or series downloaded on it, or a music player.

 • Eye mask and earplugs.
-To help you get rest in a busy and bright maternity ward, an eye mask or earplugs could be just what you need during the downtimes of labour, or for your well-deserved rest after delivery.
+To help you get rest in a busy and bright maternity ward, pack an eye mask or earplugs in your hospital bag for the downtimes of labour, or your well-deserved rest after delivery.

 You may still be in the hospital at this point in time, but that won’t stop you from wanting a few home comforts.
 Here are some of the must-haves we recommend: